OzanErkal/Knapsackp/README.md

 The task is to Design and implement the following(s)

 Phase 1:  Create java class(es) to represent a 0–1 knapsack problem instance given in the format described in the [GitHub repository](https://github.com/JorikJooken/knapsackProblemInstances).
-A dataset of 3240 problem instances is made publicly available by Jooken, J., Leyman, P., and De Causmaecker, P. (2022).
+A dataset of 3240 problem instances is made publicly available by [Jooken, Leyman, and De Causmaecker (2022)](https://www.sciencedirect.com/science/article/pii/S037722172101016X).
 Each problem instance is distributed as a text file named *test.in*.
 The first line of the file represents the number of items, *n*.
 Each of the *n* following lines describe an item and contains 3 integers:
 * the id of the item,